The HMS Sylph with the HMS Maidstone close behind by B. J. Phillips

 The Henry W. Prince Dry Goods Store

-The Prince Building was built in 1874 for Henry Wells Prince (1839-1925) and G. Frank Hommel.
+The structure was built in 1874 for Henry Wells Prince (1839-1925) and G. Frank Hommel.
 Hommel occupied the west side of the building, where he ran a shoe store.
 Prince occupied the east, where he ran a successful dry goods business.
 The building was twice home to the United States Post Office - first in 1893 and again from 1932 through the 1950s.

 The building contains approximately 29,475 bricks manufactured by the Brenan and Graham brick companies.
 Construction began October 26, 1874 and was concluded on or about February 2, 1875.
 Those who helped construct the building included Thomas Quarty, D. Glover, and S. A. Prince (Carpenters); T. Donahue, Harrison Reeve, John Whitney, T. Topping, J. Cogan, Joe Sidor, O. Corwin, and a Horton and a Terry (Masons and Laborers).